sangmlee76/udacity-sql4DA/Lesson 2/Lesson2Notes.md

 ON s.id = a.sales_rep_id
 JOIN orders o
 ON a.id = o.account_id
-AND o.standard_qty > 100;    // can use WHERE instead of AND in this last line to filter - they are interchangeable
+WHERE o.standard_qty > 100;    // can use WHERE instead of AND in this last line to filter - they are interchangeable
 ```

 + Q5: